catkira/LeanVNA/README.md

+This is a fork from https://github.com/nanovna/NanoVNA-V2-firmware with the goal the create a firmware that outputs only raw ADC data.
+Old legacy stuff and all display code will be removed.

+Old readme:

 This repository contains the source code to build the firmware for the NanoVNA2 (or SAA2) See https://www.nanorfe.com for more info.